nhinojos/reddit-birthday-bot/README.md

-# DReddit Bot Happy Birthday
+# Reddit Bot Happy Birthday
 ### Goal
 Wishes reddit accounts happy birthday based on the age of the account.

 ### Criteria
 - Scans through comments sections under any posts on any subreddit.
 - Comments 'Happy Cake-Day [username]!' under a user's comment on the post.
-(In reddit culture, an account's birthday is often called their 'cake day').
+(In reddit culture, an account's birthday is often referred to as their 'cake day').
 - Also congratualtes user on their account's age.

 ### Method & Results